 It has been reported that in 2013, the New Zealand region of Taranaki in the North Island received 1309 new arrivals, the highest number to arrive in the region since 2008 (Source: Venture Taranaki).
 The majority of new migrants moving to New Zealand are from the UK and Australia as well as other countries.

 So why are people moving to Taranaki and why move there?
-The region can offer a great lifestyle for those looking for an outdoors lifestyle and beautiful natural surroundings.
+The region can offer a great lifestyle for those looking for outdoors lifestyle and beautiful natural surroundings.

-There are a number of key industries in the region which offer employment opportunities to migrants.
+If you are moving to New Zealand, more specifically Taranaki, there are a number of key industries in the region which offer employment opportunities to migrants.

-Areas to live in Taranaki
+Areas to live in New Zealand, Taranaki

 There are three main populous areas in the region: New Plymouth, Hawera and Stratford.
-New Plymouth is the largest city and is known for its community programmes and cycle friendly roads and layout.
+New Plymouth is the largest city and is known for its community programmes and cycle-friendly roads and layout.

 Hawera is located in South Taranaki and is the second largest settlement in the area.
 Other interesting locations to live in South Taranaki include Opunake, known for great surfing spots, Patea and Manaia among others.

-Leisure Activities in Taranaki
+Life in Taranaki